ticky/lnshot/Readme.md

 `lnshot` can detect Steam's installation directory, and automatically find your Pictures folder across all three supported Steam platforms.

 User folders are generated for each Steam user logged into your system (filtering is not yet supported).
-Game folders will be named after your game title for non-Steam shortcuts, and named the same as the `steamapps/common` installation folder for games managed by Steam, which is usually a reasonable name.
-This may change to use the full Steam app name in the future.
+Game folders will be named after each game's title.

 `lnshot` does this offline, using only the metadata Steam already has stored on your hard disk.